History of Poland during the Piast dynasty

 The period of rule by the Piast dynasty between the 10th and 14th centuries is the first major stage of the history of the Polish state.
 The dynasty was founded by a series of dukes listed by the chronicler Gall Anonymous in the early 12th century: Siemowit, Lestek and Siemomysł.
 It was Mieszko I, the son of Siemomysł, who is considered the founder of the Polish state.
 Mieszko converted to Christianity of the Western Latin Church in an event known as the Baptism of Poland in 966.
 His acceptance of Christianity marked the formal beginning of Polish statehood, which was recognized by the Papacy and other Christian states of Europe.
 The Papal incipit titled Dagome iudex, first defined Poland's geographical boundaries and affirmed that Mieszko was under the protection of the Apostolic See.
 Mieszko also completed a unification of the Lechitic tribal lands that was fundamental to the existence of the new country of Poland.
 The ruling house then remained in power in the Polish lands until 1370.

 Following the emergence of the Polish state, a series of rulers converted the population to Christianity, created a kingdom of Poland in 1025 and integrated Poland into the prevailing culture of Europe.
 Mieszko's son Bolesław I the Brave established a Roman Catholic Archdiocese in Gniezno, pursued territorial conquests and was officially crowned in 1025 as the first king of Poland.
-The first Piast monarchy collapsed with the death of Mieszko II Lambert in 1034, followed by its restoration under Casimir I in 1042.
-In the process, the royal dignity for Polish rulers was forfeited, and the state reverted to the status of a duchy.
-Duke Casimir's son Bolesław II the Bold revived the military assertiveness of Bolesław I, but became fatally involved in a conflict with Bishop Stanislaus of Szczepanów and was expelled from the country.
+The first Piast monarchy collapsed with the death of Mieszko II Lambert in 1034, followed by its restoration under Casimir I the Restorer in 1042.
+In the process, the royal dignity of Polish rulers was forfeited, and the state reverted to the status of a duchy.
+Duke Casimir's son Bolesław II the Bold revived the military assertiveness of Bolesław I the Brave, but became fatally involved in a conflict with Bishop Stanislaus of Szczepanów and was expelled from the country.

-Bolesław III, the last duke of the early period, succeeded in defending his country and recovering territories previously lost.
+Bolesław III Wrymouth, the last duke of the early period, succeeded in defending his country and recovering territories previously lost.
 Upon his death in 1138, Poland was divided among his sons.
 The resulting internal fragmentation eroded the initial Piast monarchical structure in the 12th and 13th centuries and caused fundamental and lasting changes.

 Konrad I of Masovia invited the Teutonic Knights to help him fight the Baltic Prussian pagans, which led to centuries of Poland's warfare with the Knights and the German Prussian state.

 In 1320, the kingdom was restored under Władysław I the Elbow-high, then strengthened and expanded by his son Casimir III the Great.
 The western provinces of Silesia and Pomerania were lost after the fragmentation, and Poland began expanding to the east.
 The period ended with the reigns of two members of the Capetian House of Anjou between 1370 and 1384.
 The consolidation in the 14th century laid the base for the new powerful kingdom of Poland that was to follow.